cyrus-/relit/README.md

 # Relit

-Relit is an implementation of Typed Literal Macros (TLMs) for Reason.
+Relit is an implementation of Typed Literal Macros (TLMs) for [Reason](https://reasonml.github.io/) (which is an alternative syntax for the OCaml programming language).
+TLMs allow library providers to define new literal notation for their own types, much like the literal notation that Reason primitively builds in for lists.
-TLMs allow a programmer to define a new `notation` by providing a lexer and parser and explicit dependencies.
-These notations can be imported, opened, and aliased the same way modules can be in Reason.
-The killer feature is that the parser can specify a way to "splice" in Reason code in a context independent and capture avoiding way.

-# Basic usage
+# Example

-Imagine we have defined a regex type
+Imagine we have defined a type `Regex.t` classifying simple regular expressions:
 ```
   module Regex = {
     type t =